openhab/openhab-addons/bundles/org.openhab.binding.modbus.sunspec/README.md

  - To include your block type in auto discovery you have to add its id to the `SUPPORTED_THING_TYPES_UIDS` map in `SunSpecConstants`.
 This is enough for our discovery process to include your thing type in the results.

-If you have questions or need help don't hesitate to contact us.
+If you have questions or need help don't hesitate to contact us over the OpenHAB community forums and github pages.